jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

     brackets</strong></span>; it all depends on your preference.</span></p> <p>In
     the initial phase of DIAGNOSIS we use <strong>digital photographs, panoramic radiographs and computerized cephalometries</strong></span> <em>(Ricketts, Jarabak, Downs
-    and Steiner)</em> to plan all orthodontic mechanotherapy and achieve highly predictable, aesthetic and functional results.</p> <p>Additionally, we routinely handle <strong>craniofacial growth modification techniques</strong> for the treatment of skeletal malocclusions in children and adolescents, through the use of DENTOFACIAL ORTHOPEDICS and functional jaw orthopedics devices <em>(removable appliances)</em> that allow us to recover the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities, a combined orthodontic-surgical approach is already necessary</strong>, so that the execution of the treatment implies the joint and coordinated participation with the Maxillofacial Surgeon, who will be responsible for repositioning the affected maxillary structures through
+    and Steiner)</em> to plan all Orthodontic mechanotherapy and achieve highly predictable, aesthetic and functional results.</p> <p>Additionally, we routinely handle <strong>craniofacial growth modification techniques</strong> for the treatment of skeletal malocclusions in children and adolescents, through the use of DENTOFACIAL ORTHOPEDICS and functional jaw orthopedics devices <em>(removable appliances)</em> that allow us to recover the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities, a combined Orthodontic-Surgical approach is already necessary</strong>, so that the execution of the treatment implies the joint and coordinated participation with the Maxillofacial Surgeon, who will be responsible for repositioning the affected maxillary structures through